 Three Khuns Anaerobic

-A new offering from Three Khuns that’s processed 1 metric ton for the 2023 harvest.
+A new offering from Three Khuns that’s processed 1 metric ton for the 2024 harvest.

 Three Khuns is a producer consortium within the Indigo Mountain co-op in Hopong, Myanmar, organized by members coming from the Pa-O ethnic group.
 The three founders – Khun Kyaw Min Htike, Khun Tun Lin, and Khun Kyaw Thein – started organizing the group in November, 2020, before growing the company to include 14 members in 2023.
 For their anaerobic natural, cherries are processed following Indigo Mountain standards for dry naturals until they lose 35% of their weight.
 At this point, they are transferred and stored in clean, food-grade plastic tanks for 2-5 days at 15-25°C until the smell of red wine appears.
-The cherries are then returned to drying beds and slow-dried until they reach ~11% moisture content.
+The cherries are then returned to drying beds and slow dried until they reach ~11% moisture content.

 Curious about the name?
 In the Shan and Thai languages, ‘Khun’ often precedes names as a sign of respect and is the equivalent of ‘Mr.’ in English.